Uplift » How a Lawsuit Happens – a Chronology

 Chronology of a Lawsuit

 DISCLAIMER: The following should not be construed as legal advice; it is designed to help many clients know what to expect.
 It is not true of every case.
-Some states and counties have different rules, vocabulary, and timeline.
+Some states and counties have different rules, vocabulary, and timelines.

 The Timeline